Head to Head Comparison: VirTra (VTSI) versus Its Peers

 |$104.56 million

-VirTra’s rivals have higher revenue and earnings than VirTra.
-VirTra is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.
+VirTra’s peers have higher revenue and earnings than VirTra.
+VirTra is trading at a higher price-to-earnings ratio than its peers, indicating that it is currently more expensive than other companies in its industry.

 Analyst Ratings

-This is a breakdown of current ratings and price targets for VirTra and its rivals, as provided by MarketBeat.
+This is a summary of current ratings and price targets for VirTra and its peers, as provided by MarketBeat.com.

 |Sell Ratings